-Think of enrichment class as your secret superpower training session!
-It's a special time during the rest of the school week where you get to dive into subjects that really interest you, beyond what we cover in regular classes.
+Think of Enrichment class as your secret superpower training session!
+It's a special time for exploration beyond our regular classwork.
 If there are areas where you're finding things a bit tricky, we use something called MTSS (Multi-Tiered System of Supports) to give you that extra boost or help you need.
 It's like having a personal coach to help you tackle hurdles and bring out your best.
 So, enrichment class isn't just fun; it's tailored to make you shine brighter in school and in what you love doing!